cosiner/flag/README.md

   * Names(tag: 'names'): split by ',', fully custom: short, long, with or without '-'/'--'.
   * Arglist(tag: 'arglist'): show commandline of flag or flag set, E.g., `-input INPUT -output OUTPUT... -t 'tag list'`.
-  * Usage(tag: 'usage'): the short help message for this flag or flag set, E.g., `build       compile packages and dependencies`.
+  * Usage(tag: 'usage'): the short help message for this flag or flag set.
   * Desc(tag: 'desc'): long description for this flag or flag set,  it will be split to multiple lines and format with same indents.
   * Ptr(field pointer for Flag, field 'Enable bool' for FlagSet): result pointer